 A real world model, based on a gentamicin PK study [Harling2015].
-Combined bolus + infusion PK model.
-Uses ADVAN3 TRANS4 in Nonmem.
-Some covariate effects on PK parameters.
-210 individuals.
-1949 total data rows.
-See DDMoRe: 0061
+It has a combined bolus + infusion dose and the original PK model uses ADVAN3 TRANS4 in Nonmem.
+There are some covariate effects on the clearance and volume of distribution of the central compartment parameters.
+There are 210 individuals and 1949 data rows.
+See DDMoRe: 0061 c:\PoPy\validation\ddmore0061\Simulated gentamicin pk.csv